 We imagine, too, that our unique model of conflict transformation will be replicated elsewhere—helping bring stability, healing and reconciliation to communities around the world, including here in America.

 In ancient Greek, the word “telos” describes a unique purpose or goal that is rooted in a fundamental principle, towards which all intentions and energies are singularly focused.
-Our telos is the freedom, security, and dignity of every human being in the Holy Land.
+Our telos is a world that maximizes dignity and agency for all human beings, something we call “mutual flourishing.”
+By unleashing our power to confront injustice, together we can build a world in which we all flourish.

 In January 2009, Gregory Khalil and Todd Deatherage forged a most unlikely alliance.